AxeTools/CachingTrait/README.md

 >
 > In general this does not promote good design patters.
 This is not a good package to include when creating a new project.
 The power of this package is having the ability to drop it into heavy classes that are difficult to refactor.

+>
+> This package can greatly reduce execution times for classes that are instantiated in multiple locations that are heavy to create or have multiple database calls on instantiation.
+Classes that contain data that is not expected to change in the lifetime of a request.
+Sometimes it is not possible to pass these classes as a dependency when refactoring and an intermediary solution is needed.

+>
+> <b>WARNING:</b> When writing tests that involve caching classes, remember the static cache is not automatically reset between tests.
+Care should be taken to ensure clean class caches at the start and end of each test case.

 This project uses [Semantic Versioning][].
 The project currently does not have a version that can be used for below php 7.0 however if someone out there has a need for a version to exist to support a lower version of php please contact me it is very easy to port the code to anything down to php 5.4 (the introduction of Traits in the